JOIN US THIS SUMMER!

 The Architecture of Learning: Designing Instruction for the Learning Brain (text)

 CEUs are available from ACSI and may be accepted by other accrediting agencies.
-Graduate Credit is available through Northwest Missouri State University.
+Graduate Credit is available through Friends University.

-1. Once enrolled, there is NOT a drop period option
+1. Once enrolled, there is a drop period of 10 days

 2. Coursework must be submitted within two weeks of course completion